-DART began light rail transit (LRT) service in 1996 and now has a 93-mile system consisting of the Red, Blue, Green and Orange Lines, and a fleet of 163 LRVs.
-DART is undertaking a comprehensive LRT Systemwide Modernization Program intended to enhance safety, reliability, accessibility, and the customer experience for the riders that rely on DART Rail every day to get to jobs, services, and education.
+DART LRT service in 1996 and now has a 93-mile system consisting of the Red, Blue, Green and Orange Lines, and a fleet of 163 light rail vehicles (LRV).
+DART is undertaking a comprehensive LRT Systemwide Modernization Program intended to enhance safety, reliability, accessibility, and the customer experience for the riders that rely on DART LRT every day to get to jobs, services, and education.